spoonertaylor/nba_projects/modeling/player_projection_model/chris/readme.md

 ![Top-10 2019-2020](modeling/predictions/plots/top10_2020.png)

 From a model performance standpoint, our projections are made from five individual models each projecting out one to five seasons in advance, respectively.
 Each was fit using a 5-fold cross validation gridsearch process to optimize the model type, predictor subset, and hyperparameters.
 The test RMSE ranges from 1.89 for the Season+1 model to 2.23 for the Season+5 model.
-For reference, the RPM/BPM blend we are predicting ranges from -9.87 to 9.84 in our training set.
+For reference, the RPM/BPM blend we are predicting ranges from -9.87 to 9.84 in our training set, which contains all players since the 2013-2014 season.

 ![Model Performance](modeling/plots/model_performance.png)